Cultural views on the midriff and navel: Recent times

 In the 1980s and 1990s, a visible navel was very rare.
 By the late 1990s, the Bollywood connection and the media and technological changes that occurred in India had influenced Sri Lanka's fashion outlook, with the navel becoming a focus in the modern Sri Lankan wardrobe.
 Sri Lankan films commonly depict the women of the country's earliest history as scantily clad with exposed navels, and the country has become more open to the topic in general.
 In Nov 2015, Western Province Chief Minister Isura Devapriya stated that a school dress code for students and teachers would be issued requiring that the navel be covered.
 However, the Ceylon Teachers Union President Joseph Stalin condemned it and commented, "We condemn this statement.
 It is an anachronistic proposal.
 We see nothing wrong with teachers wearing sarees below the belly button.
-It may be that there is something wrong with Mr. Devapriya’s eye sight.
+It may be that there is something wrong with Mr. Devapriya’s eyesight.
 We like to ask the Chief Minister whether the belly button is the main concern facing the education sector in the Western Province".